keboola/connection-docs/use-cases/advertising-platforms/advertising-platforms.md

 - Then, optionally, Google Analytics session (new and returns), page views, and bounces will be added to the output table, and two new tables will be created for transactions and keyword ad groups.

-- The data will be written into a selected destinations, for example Google Sheets account via the  Google Sheets destination component.
+- The data will be written into a selected destinations, for example, your Google Sheets account via the Google Sheets destination component (writer).

 - Finally, you will return the entire flow (i.e., the sequence of all the prepared, above mentioned steps, in the correct order).
 All your selected source components, all data manipulations, and the Google Sheets destination component, will be processed.